Skip to content

 • Can use ground beef instead of sausage if preferred (however the sausage will give it more flavor).

-• Try a traditional bolognese sauce instead of this creamy one.
+• Try a traditional spaghetti bolognese instead of this creamy one.

 Rigatoni noodles with bolognese sauce in pan.